karenthiran/The-Learning-Curve/README.md

 ## Why This Repository?

 "I started this repository as a way to hold myself accountable for learning something new every day.
 It serves as my personal journal to document what I'm learning and to easily revisit concepts in the future."

+## Let's Connect

+"Feel free to reach out to me if you find this useful or want to connect!
+You can find me on LinkedIn https://www.linkedin.com/in/karenthiran-krishnamoorthy-13811b2b7/."